DPotoyan/Chem324/_build/intro.md

 ## About

-This is the official website for Chem324 course "Introduction to Quantum Mechanics" offered by Chemistry Department of Iowa State University.
+This is the official website for the Chem324 course **"Introduction to Quantum Mechanics"** offered by the Chemistry Department of Iowa State University.

-This pages describes the contents of the website.
+This page provides an overview of the website and its broad purpose.

+- The cours eincorporates interactive numerical computing visualization, gifs and other media to aid in comprehension of complex concepts.

-* All course content is written in Markdown and Jupyter Notebooks and is hosted on Github.
+* All course content is written in Markdown and Jupyter Notebooks all of which is hosted on Github.

-All of the material is open source and freely available for download and personal use.
+* The entire course material is open source and freely available for download and personal use.
+We are happy to recieve any feedback on any aspect of this course.
+So feel free to reach us with cool ideas!

-* All the code in notebooks is written using python3.7.
-We use primarily the standard standard scientific libraries of python which are included in anaconda3 distribution.
+* All the code in the notebooks is written using **python3.7**.
+We  primarily use the standard standard scientific libraries of python **(numpy, spicy, matplotlib)** which are included in the **anaconda3** and **miniconda3** distributions.

+* Jupyter notebooks can be useufl in a number of ways:

+  * You can read their content online.
-* Notebooks can be read online or downloaded as pdf or html files from the Github.
+  * You can ownload notebooks as pdf or html files from the Github.
-* Code in notebooks can be run either in the cloud (no installation required) or locally (after installing anaconda3)
+  * Most importantly you can runnotebooks in the cloud (via **myBinder or Google Collaboratery**)
-* Official syllabus of the course is available  on Canvas and can also be downloaded from here.
+  * Finally if you install anaconda or minicodna distributions locally you can run them on your laptop, modify and save.

 ## Installing and running Jupyter notebooks/python3.

-This course will make heavy use of Jupyter notebooks for visualization, interactive exploration of models and symbolic computations.
+This course will make heavy use of Jupyter notebooks for numerical computing visualization, interactive exploration.
+There are two options to run the notebooks:

-* Option-1: You can run Jupyter notebooks in the cloud in your browser.
+* **Option-1:** You can run the Jupyter notebooks in the cloud of your browser.
 This option requires no installation.
-* Option-2: You can download anaconda3 which contains everything that you need including python3, scientific and plotting libraries of python.
-Any extra package can be readily installed using anaconda package manager.
+* **Option-2:** You can download **anaconda3 or miniconda3** which contains everything  you need.
+Any other extra packages can be readily installed through anaconda package manager.

 * **[Download Anaconda](https://www.anaconda.com/distribution/)**

 * **[The Jupyter Intro Guide](https://realpython.com/jupyter-notebook-introduction/)**

-## FAQ

-* Will grades be curved, shifted, calibration etc?: Yes, this is done after midterms and final exams.
-* How does grading work: 20% HW, 20% midterm-1, 20% midterm-2, 20% midterm-3, 20% final.
-* What are average values of exam grades?
-Averages always sit somehwere in 60-70% range.
-Either naturally or as a result of post-exam grade calibration.
-* Materials for the course?
-This website contains the lecture notes but they are only meant to assit you with learning the material and are NOT subsititute for reading the required book!
-* Tips for sucess?: Read the book!
-Do homework thoroughly.
-Focus on concepts and ideas and not on meorizing patterns of solving problems.
-Make use of Jupyter notebook to interactively explore the concepts.

 ## Acknowledgements

-Content is originally created by [Davit Potoyan] with the support from X, XX and XXX.
+This content is originally designed and launched by [Davit Potoyan] with the support from Zachery Crandall.
+Feel free to direct all and any questions to Davit.

 [Davit Potoyan]: https://group.chem.iastate.edu/Potoyan/